<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1701643246719572&amp;ev=PageView&amp;noscript=1">

 Asthma_vs_COPD

-Shortness of breath, wheezing, and coughing are symptoms experienced by both asthma and chronic obstructive pulmonary disease, or COPD patients.
-Things such as viral infections and exposure to tobacco smoke, environmental pollution, indoor air pollution, and occupational pollution can all cause your asthma or COPD exacerbations.
+\Things such as viral infections and exposure to tobacco smoke, environmental pollution, indoor air pollution, and occupational pollution can all cause your asthma or COPD exacerbations.

-Asthma and COPD: The similarities and differences
+Asthma and COPD: The Similarities and Differences

 Asthma and COPD, while they do have their similarities in that they affect your airways, are present with differences.
 Asthma's obstruction is reversible and COPD's is not.